-The limiting factor to how fast you can move is the time it takes to move oxygen from your bloodstream into your muscles.
-When you start to run low on oxygen, your muscles burn and hurt, you gasp for breath and you have to slow down.
-Carbohydrates require less oxygen than fats do to power your muscles.
-The faster you move, the greater percentage of carbohydrates your muscles burn, and when you exercise at lower intensity, your muscles burn a greater percentage of fat.
-You can exercise equally fast at low intensity on low or high-carbohydrate diets, but when you work at near-maximum speed and intensity, you can’t exercise as fast on a low carbohydrate diet because you need more oxygen (J Physiol, May 1, 2017;595(9):2785–2807).
+Muscles burn primarily carbohydrates and fats (and a small amount of protein) for energy during exercise, and carbohydrates require less oxygen than fats.
+The faster you move, the greater the percentage of carbohydrates your muscles burn, and when you exercise at lower intensity, your muscles burn a greater percentage of fat.
+You can exercise equally fast at low intensity on low or high-carbohydrate diets, but when you pick up the pace, you can’t exercise as fast on a low carbohydrate diet because you need more oxygen (J Physiol, May 1, 2017;595(9):2785–2807).

-Anything that increases a person’s maximal ability to take in and use oxygen (VO2max) will also help them to move faster over distance.
-One report appears to show increases in off-road cyclists’ maximal ability to take in and use oxygen (VO2max) with a LCHF diet (Nutrients, 2014; 6(7): 2493–508).
+Anything that increases a person’s maximal ability to take in and use oxygen (VO2max) will also help them to move faster and with more force over distance.
+One report appears to show increases in off-road cyclists’ maximal ability to take in and use oxygen with a LCHF diet (Nutrients, 2014; 6(7)).
 That would have made them faster, but VO2max depends on a person’s weight and a low-carbohydrate diet can cause you to lose weight.
 When the study is corrected for the diet-induced weight loss, all of the oxygen capacity gains appear to be from the loss of weight rather than from taking in more oxygen or going faster.

-Some studies show that high protein-LCHF diets can help athletes lose weight (Br.
-J. Nutr, 2013; 110: 1178–87), and possibly to have greater endurance in sports that are done at low intensity and below the lactate threshold (in which you do not get short of breath), such as multi-day running races (Exercise & Sport Sciences Reviews, July 2015;43(3):153–162).
-Athletes should never go on LCHF diets unless they are getting a lot of protein to protect themselves from shrinking muscles and losing strength (J. Int.
-Soc.
-Sports Nutr, 2012; 9 (1): 34).
-You are not truly on a LCHF diet if you eat a lot of protein because your liver, muscles, kidneys and intestines can convert branched-chain amino acid proteins to sugar (gluconeogenesis).
+Some studies do show that low-carbohydrate diets can help athletes lose weight (Br J Nutr, 2013; 110: 1178–87), and possibly have greater endurance in sports that are done at low intensity and below the lactate threshold (in which you do not get short of breath), such as multi-day running races (Exercise & Sport Sciences Reviews, July 2015;43(3):153–162).
+Athletes should never go on keto or LCHF diets unless they are getting a lot of protein to protect themselves from shrinking muscles and losing strength (J Int Soc Sports Nutr, 2012; 9 (1): 34).
+You are not truly on a LCHF diet if you eat a lot of protein because your liver, muscles, kidneys and intestines can convert proteins into sugar.

-Why Do Some Athletes Use LCHF?
+Why Do Some Athletes Use Keto or LCHF Diets?

-Some athletes and sports nutritionists believe that if you could teach your muscles to burn more fat and less sugar, you could keep the sugar in your muscles and liver longer and have extra sugar for the last sprint at the end of a race (Metabolism, 2016;65(3):100-10).
-That is correct, but burning more fat and less sugar for energy means that you have to slow down during training and in races (Nutrients, 2014;6.7:2493-508).
-You have enough fat stored in your body to supply you with energy for weeks, but you only have enough sugar stored in muscles and your liver to last 12 hours when you sleep (1600-2000 calories) and far less than that when you exercise.
+Some athletes and sports nutritionists believe that if you could teach your muscles to burn more fat and less sugar, you could keep the sugar in your muscles and liver longer, and have extra sugar for the last sprint at the end of a race (Metabolism, 2016;65(3):100-10).
+That is correct, but burning more fat and less sugar for energy means that you have to slow down during training and in races (Nutrients, 2014;6(7)).
+You have enough fat stored in your body to supply you with energy for weeks, but you only have enough sugar stored in muscles and your liver to last for about 70 minutes of all-out exercise.
 Runners start to run out of sugar after an hour of racing, which is why all competitive racers take sources of sugar during races that last more than an hour.
-When your muscles run out of sugar, they hurt and you find it difficult to move them, which is called "hitting the wall.”
-When your blood sugar starts to drop, your brain runs out of its main source of energy and you feel dizzy and can pass out.
+When your muscles run out of sugar, they hurt and you find it difficult to move them, which runners call “hitting the wall.”
+When your liver starts to run low on sugar, your blood sugar drops, your brain runs out of its main source of energy and you feel dizzy and can pass out.